 MEXICAN MAYAN AMBER - SAMPLES

-The total production of this amber is probably only about a hundred kilos a month.
+The total production of this amber is probably only about a hundred kilos a month at most.
 So there is only a limited amount on the market.
-From the latest research it appears that is from the late Oligocene some 24-30 Million years ago.
+From the latest research it appears that is from the upp er Oligocene to lower Miocene some 22-28 Million years ago.
+The amber on this site is from the Simojovel, Huitiupan area and it is found in a marine shale sediment often coated with a limestone scale and sometimes embedded into the surface of the amber are bivalves, oyster shells and other shells.
 This amber is natural (not treated like most baltic amber).
 The colour is totally natural and impressive.
 It is known for its inclusions.
 It is from a tropical forest and as with Dominican amber it is from an extinct tree species in the genus Hymenaec.
 This genus still exists in the south and central America.
 Though the closest relative appears to be one species currently found in Africa and it exudes large amounts of resin (as the extinct one did).
-The amber is from the Simojovel area of Chiapas and is hand polished by Mayan Indigenous (Tzotzil) or myself.
-Look at the
+The amber is hand polished by Mayan Indigenous (Tzotzil) or myself.

 example in the photo below.
 It contains many insects including a large moth.
 One evening I was with Carol Lehtonen-Riley of the Great Frog jewellers, when a moth settled on top of the moth in the amber and stayed for several minutes.
 The tissue must be intact!